elabftw/elabdoc/doc/metadata.rst

       }
     }

 Now click Save and reload the page.
 Above the Steps you should now see two new inputs under the "Extra fields" header.
-When they are modified, the change is saved immediatly.
+When they are modified, the change is saved immediately.

 .. image:: img/extra-fields.png